noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 * `description`: provides human-readable description of the port displayed in documentation and in [Flowhub](http://flowhub.io) inspector;
 * `required`: indicates that a connection on the port is required for component's functioning (_default: `false`_);
 * `values`: sets the list of accepted values for the port, if the value received is not in the list an error is thrown (_default: `null`_).
+8 `control`: ports can be used to keep whatever the last packet that was sent to it.

 Here is how multiple attributes can be combined together with event handlers: